 Postmodernism grew out of modernism, of course, and it wouldn’t have been either possible or necessary if modernism had done an adequate job of providing satisfactory modes of justifying truth claims (see “Modernism and Its Discontents“).
 So postmodernism’s genesis lay in discontent.
-Its genius lay in the entirely new way it assembled solutions to modernism’s dilemmas; these dilemmas are summarized below.
+Its genius lay in the entirely new way it assembled solutions to modernism’s dilemmas as they were gradually revealed.

 Theories in the natural sciences challenged modernism’s claims to understand and dominate the natural world.
 Darwin and Einstein are only two examples of this problem, Darwin because he challenged human exceptionalism and Einstein because he posited a reality beyond the power of perception to comprehend.
 But remember that perception as assembled in experience was modernism’s only source of knowledge (see “Modernism’s Midwives” to understand the reasons for these desperate efforts to replace authority as warrant for truth and goodness claims).

-The dominance of contingent determinism advanced by science in opposition to the popular structures previously accepted introduced a splintering of justifications reminiscent of the nightmare of the Reformation: divine command (pre-modern) (see “Premodern Authority“), Deistic rationalism, Romantic pantheism, or some bastardized hybrid.
+The dominance of contingent determinism advanced by science in opposition to the popular structures previously accepted introduced a splintering of justifications reminiscent of the nightmare of the Reformation: divine command, (see “Premodern Authority“), appeals to traditional institutions, Deistic rationalism, Romantic pantheism, or some bastardized hybrid.
 This was particularly devastating in light of empirical science’s utter failure to provide guidance on goodness issues, a failure guaranteed by its ever-tightening focus on material reality, leading to increasing specialization and professionalization of natural science, but gradually eliminating other spheres of human concern.

-As the failures of modernism’s justifications for claims to truth, goodness, and beauty became manifest, thinkers resolved to build new structures from the ruins of the old while simultaneously rejecting modernism’s project in its entirety.
-This was and remains difficult because as the list above demonstrates, one product of modernism is science and nobody gets to reject science, at least not its products.
-So postmodernism struggled to lend theoretical cohesion to its structures for half a century, beginning with the frantic search for novelty in the early 1900’s and culminating in the enunciation of postmodernism, mainly by European theorists, in the last third of that dark century.
-The essences of the theory were cobbled together from the shards of modernism.
+As the failures of modernism’s justifications for claims to truth, goodness, and beauty were made undeniable by the slaughters of World War I, thinkers resolved to build new structures from the ruins of the old while rejecting the hypocrisies that Victorianism had produced.
+This was and remains tricky because as the greatest product of modernism is science and nobody gets to reject science, at least not its products.
+So postmodernism struggled to lend theoretical cohesion to its structures for half a century, beginning with the frantic search for novelty in the early 1900’s and culminating in the enunciation of postmodernism, mainly by a cadre of mutually contentious French theorists, in the last third of that dark century.
+The essences of postmodern theory were cobbled together from the shards of modernism.

 They began with a Romantic emphasis on intuition, emotion, imagination, insight, and the exotic without the warrant of a God-in-nature to provide certainty.
 Kierkegaard and Nietzsche laid the groundwork for this point of view before World War I.